Cris Cheek

 His music and sound collaborations include Slant (a trio with Philip Jeck and Sianed Jones).
 His radio program "Music of Madagascar" produced for BBC Radio 3 won a Sony Gold Specialist Award (now Radio Academy Awards) in 1995.
-He taught performance writing courses at Dartington College of Arts, where he became a research fellow in interdisciplinary text (2000–2002).
+He regularly taught performance writing courses at Dartington College of Arts from 1995-2000 where he became a research fellow in interdisciplinary text (2000–2002).
 A large body of interdisciplinary performance writing was produced in collaboration with Kirsten Lavers under the author function Things Not Worth Keeping between 1999 and 2007.
-In 2005, he became a professor at Miami University in Ohio.
-He was Altman Fellow in The Humanities Center at Miami University in 2011 and 2012, co-presenting the Networks and Power symposium and a conference on Network Archaeology, from which an issue of the online journal Amodern, co-edited with Nicole Starosielski and Braxton Soderman, was published.
-From 2017 to 2019 he worked alongside Mack Hagood to develop and produce the inaugural season of the Phantom Power podcast.

 Early life

 Cheek was born in Enfield Town, London and educated at Highgate School, graduating in 1972.

+Career

 He worked at the printshop of the Consortium of London Presses in the basement of the Earls Court premises of the National Poetry Centre between 1975 and 1977.
-He earned a PhD in poetry writing from Lancaster University.

-Career

 Initially, cris helped Bill Griffiths and Bob Cobbing to produce in-house volumes of Poetry Review under the editorship of Eric Mottram.
-They became print shop manager in 1977, among a wave of poets in London following the lead of the British Poetry Revival whose poetry integrates spatial, sonic and semantic performative concerns.
+He became print shop manager in 1977, among a wave of poets in London following the lead of the British Poetry Revival whose poetry integrates spatial, sonic and semantic performative concerns.
 Early live performance work was in duet with Clive Fencott and then a trio with the addition of Lawrence Upton as "JGJGJJGJG (as long as you can say it that's our name)."
 They were, on occasion, joined by Bill Griffiths and Jeremy Adler.
 He ran several small press imprints and edited the short-lived magazine RAWZ.
 Through work with Jacky Lansley and Fergus Early on their production I Giselle, cheek became involved with X6 Dance Space and then Chisenhale Dance Space. cris later collaborated with Mary Prestidge, Kirstie Simson, Miranda Tufnell and Dennis Greenwood, Patricia Bardi, Michael Clark and Sue MacLennan between 1982 and 1986.
 In 1987, cheek and Sianed Jones traveled to Egypt, Kenya, Tanzania and Madagascar researching into social forms of music and dance.
+He went on to study "word + image" at Norwich School of Art & Design (1995-8) and earned a PhD in "Hybridising Writing: through performance and collaboration" from Lancaster University in 2004.

+In 2005, he became a professor at Miami University in Ohio.
+He was Altman Fellow in The Humanities Center at Miami University in 2011 and 2012, co-presenting the Networks and Power symposium and a conference on Network Archaeology, from which an issue of the online journal Amodern, co-edited with Nicole Starosielski and Braxton Soderman, was published.
+From 2017 to 2019 he worked alongside Mack Hagood to develop and produce the inaugural season of the podcast Phantom Power.